 Department of Electrical and Computer Engineering

-The Department of Electrical and Computer Engineering (ECE) offers programs leading to the Master of Science in Electrical Engineering (MSEE) and Doctor of Philosophy (PhD) in Electrical Engineering degrees.
+The Department of Electrical and Computer Engineering offers programs leading to the Master of Science in Electrical Engineering (MSEE) and Doctor of Philosophy (PhD) in Electrical Engineering degrees.

 The Faculty and students conduct research in several core areas including devices and materials; electromechanical and energy systems; embedded systems; and electromagnetics.
 Graduate courses in these areas provide the foundation for earning the MSEE or PhD.
 Individual faculty members and their research and teaching interests are listed on the ECE website.